Time Management

 What can you do with your time analysis worksheet?

-Translate your completed time analysis (see previous section) into a weekly template.
-Enter your fixed responsibilities and tasks into this weekly calendar worksheet.
+Translate your completed time analysis (see previous section) into a weekly master schedule.
+Enter your fixed responsibilities and tasks into this weekly master schedule worksheet.
+Do your best to create a template that includes all the typical things you do in a week, and aim for a balance between school and other activities.

 - Spread out the work: Schedule your study sessions for a course on different days during the week (don’t do all your work for one course in one day).